laksh-1/topsis-py/README.md

 # Topsis_Laksh

-Foobar is a Python library for dealing with word pluralization.
+Topsis_Laksh is a library for calculating topsis score and ranking them according to the score.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install this package.

 ```bash
 pip install Topsis-Laksh-101916002